 Five representative villagers from Denan and each of the surrounding villages were sent in 2007 to the district capital of Gode to receive five days of training in new agricultural techniques and in the use of new, drought-resistant seeds.
 With the training and the use of the tractor, crop yield has almost doubled on a per-plot basis.

-Over the past five years, we have given 18 micro-loans to groups – and every single one has been repaid in full, either on time or early.
-Most of the loans have been given for shoat-raising (sheep and goat) projects, in which the animals are purchased at a young age, fattened up, and sold for a profit.
+Over the past five years, we have given 34 micro-loans to groups – and every single one has been repaid in full.
+Most of the loans were initially given for shoat-raising (sheep and goat) projects, in which the animals are purchased at a young age, fattened up, and sold for a profit.
 More recently the loans have supported the import and export of textiles and other household goods.
 Some of the groups have even started giving loans to individual members of their own group.
 The positive impact of our micro-loan program is evident in Denan’s improved local economy, and the changes in the community are remarkable.
 The local market has been refurbished and expanded, and now sells a larger variety of food and products.
 A new hotel has also been built in Denan, and the town now has several taxi services.
 One micro-loan group began its fourth successful loan by importing perfumes and cosmetics for sale to the local populace — luxury products that are only affordable because of improved overall prosperity.
 The photos below, for example, show the local village houses when we first arrived, and then again about 11 years later.
 The use of tin to replace straw thatch roofs in many of the homes is just one illustration pointing to an improved standard of living.

 OWDA is an Ethiopian registered NGO working to improve the lives of the people of the Ogaden region in the Somali Regional State in southeastern Ethiopia.
 On the ground in Denan, our partner OWDA manages the operation of the hospital and all our other projects, including procurement of supplies, management of local staff, and communications between the local communities and Denan Project board members.
 OWDA’s Chairman of the Board, Mukhtar Shek Omer, and Project Manager, Mohamed Abdulkadir, are the key contacts for all our activities in Denan.

 Early supporters of The Denan Project were the students, faculty, and staff of our local Nonnewaug High School in Woodbury, Connecticut.
 A contest sponsored by The Denan Project involving art students at the school created our organization’s logo, an integral part of our identity that we use in all our projects around the world.
-Since 2004, activities at the school, including concerts, silent auctions, tag sales, and student “garage band” competitions, have raised more than $15,000 for The Denan Project.
-A student representative, chosen by the faculty, serves as a non-voting member of the Board of Directors of the Project.
-The representative attends Board meetings; reports to the Board on student-led initiatives; and liaisons with The Denan Project volunteers assigned to work with the school.
+Since 2004, activities at the school, including concerts, silent auctions, tag sales, bake sales, and student “garage band” competitions, have raised more than $16,000 for The Denan Project.

 There are many national, regional, and district government agencies that The Denan Project has worked with over the past several years who have been instrumental in our success, including: